BasyirSheersComputer/wastewise-30/backend/database/INTEGRATED_DATABASE_GUIDE.md

 - `staff`
 - `training_records`

-The integration provides a complete, secure, and scalable database architecture for your WasteWise application!
+The integration provides a complete, secure, and scalable database architecture for your Servora AI application!